Expert guide to the best things to do in Mexico City with kids

 Zocalo

-➡️ Begin on the enormous Zocalo (main plaza).
-If you’re lucky there might even be something going on here.
-In my experience taking a walking tour of the centro historico is a great way to get the lay of the land.
+You can’t miss the enormous Zocalo (main plaza).
+If you’re lucky there might even be something going on here, an exhibition, a market, a protest.
+In my experience taking a walking tour of the centro historico is a great way to get the lay of the land if your kids are into walking tours (mine are not).

-➕ Also by the Zocalo are: the Metropolitan Cathedral (anyone ever known a kid who cared about a cathedral?); the Palacio Nacional, which is good for any family that enjoys Diego Rivera’s incredible murals; the Jose Luís Cuevas Museum, & Ex-Teresa Arte Actual, which is a brilliantly weird art gallery in an old church.
+➕ Also by the Zocalo are: the Metropolitan Cathedral (anyone ever known a kid who cared about a cathedral?); the Palacio Nacional, which is really good for any family that enjoys Diego Rivera’s incredible murals; the Jose Luís Cuevas Museum, & Ex-Teresa Arte Actual, which is a brilliantly weird art gallery in an old church.
 The fun thing about this is that the building has subsided to the point of being really slanted.
+The Museo de la Ciudad de México, just down the road is also a great option, it’s not too big and there’s plenty to see.

-➡️ Once you’re finished exploring Zocalo, walk to the Alameda area via Ave.
-Francisco I. Madera.
-Along here you’ll find both shops & interesting (lesser known) museums and galleries that older kids in particular might enjoy.
+Between the Zocalo and the Alameda are two roads worth checking out, via Ave.
+Francisco I. Madera, and 16 de Septiembre.
+Along Ave Francisco I Madera you’ll find both shops & interesting (lesser known) museums and galleries that older kids in particular might enjoy.
+16 de Septiembre is another shopping street option and between the two is a small China Town.

 The Alameda

-The Alameda is a large urban park area that’s always full of happy people.
+The Alameda is a large urban park area that’s a great place to get a feel for life in the city.
 In the summer you’ll find kids playing in water fountains here.
-It is surrounded by museums, some of which will be fabulous for the kids.
+It is surrounded by museums, some of which are fabulous for the kids and every time I visit there is more and more of a market to explore too, particularly at the weekends.

 Mirador Torre Latinoamericana – Who doesn’t love looking down on stuff?
 Not only is it a tower you can climb to get a great view from the observation deck but it also has a small museum and a restaurant in the tower.
 The museum is surprisingly interesting.
 The views are obviously fabulous and kids love being able to use the giant binoculars.
-The tower is also open at night.
+The tower is also open at night and your ticket allows you to return for a night viewing.

 → Grab your ticket in advance so you don’t have to wait